Stephen King’s ‘It’ Trailer Has Finally Dropped: Watch The New Footage

-Stephen King fans and movie buffs, rejoice. the It trailer is finally here, and it’s just as beautifully terrifying as you had hoped!
+Stephen King fans and movie buffs, rejoice.
+The It trailer is finally here, and it’s just as beautifully terrifying as you had hoped!
 Even Stephen King himself, the man who hated The Shining‘s adaptation, will undoubtedly love this trailer, and you can view it in all its glory below.

 The hype train for the movie adaptation of Stephen King’s It has been larger and more prevalent on the web and in the news than the preceding festivities for any movie in recent memory.
 Just the descriptions of the trailer, published by sites like Bloody Disgusting that were lucky enough to catch an advanced preview of the 90-second teaser at SXSW, received a huge amount of interest online.
 In case you are wondering, that much love for the text description of a short trailer for a movie is unheard of.